ixchow/15-466-ibl/README.md

  - The texture_shader does the depth comparison in its shadow lookup by declaring spot_depth_tex as a sampler2DShadow and by setting the TEXTURE_COMPARE_MODE and TEXTURE_COMPARE_FUNC parameters on the texture in GameMode::draw .
 It also sets filtering mode LINEAR on the texture so that the result in a blend of the four closest depth comparisons.
  - When used on a sampler2DShadow, the textureProj(tex, coord) returns projection and comparison on the supplied texture coordinate -- i.e., (coord.z / coord.w < tex[coord.xy / coord.w] ?
 1.0 : 0.0) -- which is very convenient for writing shadow map lookups.

-I also added a blur shader that renders the scene to an offscreen framebuffer and then samplesa and averages it to come up with a sort of lens blur effect.
+I also added a blur shader that renders the scene to an offscreen framebuffer and then samples and averages it to come up with a sort of lens blur effect.
 (See the third part of GameMode::draw .)

 # Using This Base Code